Fully Online Master's Degree Programs in Health Informatics (MSHI)

 The University Of Central Florida offers an online master of science in healthcare informatics.
 This is a 100 percent online program and does not require any campus visits.
 It provides students with an understanding of the management, business, and clinical aspects of health informatics.

 The 38-credit-hour program consists of courses such as healthcare informatics and information technology, biostatistics and decision analysis, system analysis and design, project management in healthcare informatics, healthcare database management, and privacy and security in healthcare informatics.
+Students also complete an internship and capstone course.

 The program trains students to manage patient data and maintain information systems.
 Additionally, students learn about data architecture, system analysis, and project management.